-Although the HMMWV has become the US military's primary frontline ambulance, as of 2010 the Jeep military ambulance is not yet completely history.
-Chrysler offers an ambulance variant of its overseas-built Jeep J8, not available in North America.
+Although the HMMWV has become the US military's primary front line ambulance, in 2010 the Jeep military ambulance was not yet completely history.
+Chrysler's JGMS (Jeep Government and Military Sales) offered an ambulance variant of its overseas-built Jeep J8, not available in North America.

 Mahindra & Mahindra in India introduced their Field Ambulance in 2010, with the distinctive front grille found on some of their Jeep variations.
 Built using modular construction on a tubular chassis, it includes 220V AC power supply and life support equipment.
 It accommodates two lying and two sitting casualties, or five sitting casualties, along with an attendant's seat.
 Photo courtesy of Team-BHP.com.

 Thanks to all the photographers, and to Paul Barry. -- Derek Redmond